manasi1031/Hogwarts-school/README.md

 #### Wireframes

-I used balsamiq to create wireframes for this project.
+Balsamiq has been used to create wireframes for this project.

 - [Laptop view of Home page](https://github.com/manasi1031/Hogwarts-school/blob/master/assets/images/home-laptop-view.jpg)